 Erie International Airport, Tom Ridge Field

 The Erie International Airport, Tom Ridge Field has prepared this Emergency Contingency Plan pursuant to 42301 of the FAA Modernization and Reform Act of 2012.
-Questions regarding this plan can be directed to Derek Marting, Airport Executive Director.
-Erie International Airport, Tom Ridge Field is filing this plan with the Department of Transportation because (1) it is a commercial airport and (2) the airport may be used by an air carrier described in USC 42301(a)(1) for diversions.
+Questions regarding this plan can be directed to Derek Martin, Airport Executive Director.
+Erie International Airport, Tom Ridge Field is failing this plan with the Department of Transportation because (1) it is a commercial airport and (2) the airport may be used by an air carrier described in USC 42301(a)(1) for diversions.

 This plan describes how, following excessive tarmac delays and to the extent practicable, Erie